iron-software/IronPdf.Examples/how-to/razor-to-pdf-blazor-server/README.md

     </div>
 </div>

-## Render Razor Components to PDFs
+## Generating PDFs from Razor Components

-For your Blazor Server App project to convert Razor components into PDF documents, follow these steps:
+To convert Razor components into PDFs within a Blazor Server App, follow these steps:

-### Add a Model Class
+### Model Creation

-Create a standard C# class called **PersonInfo** to store personal information.
-Use the following code sample:
+Create a model class named **PersonInfo** to store individual records.
+This class might look like:

 ```cs
 namespace BlazorSample.Data